The subject of nutrition is always controversial. It seems like every week there is a new study or diet in the news.

 Yet in spite of diet controversies, there are many accepted principles of good nutrition where most experts agree.
-Most people who follow those principles as part of their lifestyle usually do just fine.
+People who follow those principles as part of their lifestyle usually do just fine.
 If they add a practical exercise program to their life, healthy body weight and good physical fitness will result.

 Here are eight basic dietary principles

 1. You can’t out-exercise a poor diet.
 It is almost a cliche in the fitness field.
 But it is true.
 At some point too many over-sized portions of fast foods will show up on your waistline and in your coronary arteries, no matter how many push-ups you do.

 2. Sugar, sugar foods, and sugary drinks are bad for you.
 Of course someone will say, “But a little sugar’s okay, in moderation.”
 Well, sure.
 But look, the nation is getting fatter with each generation, and filling up on all those empty calories is a big part of it.
 Sugar also sends your insulin soaring, which is not good.
 A slice of birthday cake at a party isn't the end of the world.
 But don't kid yourself.
-Sugar is added to processed foods in ways you aren't even aware of, unless you read every label.
+Sugar is added to processed foods in ways you aren't even aware of, unless you read every food label.
 Getting as much sugar as possible out of your diet is a huge plus.

 3. Highly processed foods aren't such a good idea either.
 In addition to processing out most of the valuable nutrients, the manufacturers of processed foods often add sugars of some sort and/or hydrogenated oils.
 Read the labels.
 Often claims of “Low fat” printed on the package mean added sugar.
 It's a marketing gimmick.

 4. Don’t eat any product containing hydrogenated or partially hydrogenated oils.
 They are Trans fats and are dangerous to your well being.